MicrosoftDocs/windows-itpro-docs/windows/client-management/copilot-overview.md

 **Bing Chat**:

-[Bing Chat](https://www.microsoft.com/bing/do-more-with-ai/what-is-bing-chat-and-how-can-you-use-it) is a consumer experience and doesn't offer commercial data protection.
-Users in your organization get consumer Bing Chat without extra commercial protections.
+[Bing Chat](https://www.microsoft.com/bing/do-more-with-ai/what-is-bing-chat-and-how-can-you-use-it) is a consumer experience and doesn't offer the same commercial data protection as Bing Chat Enterprise does.
 The following privacy and security protections apply for Bing Chat:
    - [Copilot in Windows: Your data and privacy](https://support.microsoft.com/windows/3e265e82-fc76-4d0a-afc0-4a0de528b73a)
    - The privacy statement for using Bing Chat follows the [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) including the product specific guidance in the Microsoft privacy statement for **Bing** under the **Search, Microsoft Edge, and artificial intelligence** section.

 **Bing Chat Enterprise**:

-[Bing Chat Enterprise](/bing-chat-enterprise/overview) is intended for commercial use scenarios.
+[Bing Chat Enterprise](/bing-chat-enterprise/overview) is intended for commercial use scenarios and offers commercial data protection.
 The following privacy and security protections apply for Bing Chat Enterprise:

 - With [Bing Chat Enterprise](/bing-chat-enterprise/overview), user and organizational data is protected, chat data isn't saved, Microsoft has no eyes-on access, and your data isn't used to train the underlying large language models.
 Because of this protection, chat history, 3rd-party plugins, and the Bing mobile app for iOS or Android aren't currently supported.
 Review the Bing Chat Enterprise [privacy statement](/bing-chat-enterprise/privacy-and-protections).
-- Bing chat enterprise is available, at no additional cost, for customers who are licensed for Microsoft 365 E3 or E5, A3 or A5 for faculty, Business Standard, or Business Premium.
+- Bing chat enterprise is available, at no additional cost, for the following licenses:
+   - Microsoft 365 E3 or E5
+   - Microsoft 365 A3 or A5 for faculty
+   - Business Standard
+   - Business Premium

   > [!Note]
   > Bing Chat Enterprise doesn't have access to Microsoft Graph, unlike [Microsoft 365 Copilot](/microsoft-365-copilot/microsoft-365-copilot-overview) which is used in Microsoft 365 apps.
 This means that Bing Chat Enterprise can't access Microsoft 365 Apps data, such as email, calendar, or files.

 ## Configure the chat provider platform that Copilot in Windows uses

 Configuring the correct chat provider platform for Copilot in Windows is important because users can pass sensitive information into the chat provider.
 Each chat provider platform has different privacy and security protections.
+Once you have selected the chat provider platform that you want to use for Copilot in Windows, ensure it's configured for your organization.
+The following sections describe how to configure the chat provider platform that Copilot in Windows uses.

 ### Bing Chat as the chat provider platform